Gertak Sanggul: Demographics

+As of 2020, the subdivision of Bukit Pasir Panjang, where Gertak Sanggul is located, was home to a population of 1,444.
+Ethnic Chinese comprised over 54% of the population, followed by Malays at 43%.

 Transportation

 The main thoroughfare within Gertak Sanggul is Jalan Gertak Sanggul, which forms part of the pan-island Federal Route 6.
 The road links the town with Balik Pulau to the north and Teluk Kumbar to the east.

 Rapid Penang bus route 308 is the sole public bus service that runs into Gertak Sanggul, connecting the town with a handful of destinations along the eastern seaboard of Penang Island, including Bayan Lepas, Bayan Baru, Queensbay Mall, Universiti Sains Malaysia and Sungai Nibong.

 Education

-Gertak Sanggul is served by a single primary school, SRJK (C) Poi Eng.
+Gertak Sanggul is served by a single primary school, SJK (C) Poi Eng.